Daria Saville vs. Anna-Lena Friedsam: Prediction and Match Betting Odds | WTA Guangzhou, China Women Singles 2023

 Daria Saville vs. Anna-Lena Friedsam Trends and Insights

-- Saville has played 20.0 games per match in her 14 matches over the past 12 months (across all court types).
+- Saville has played 14 matches over the past 12 months (across all court types), and 20.0 games per match.

-- Saville has played four matches on hard courts over the past 12 months, and 13.3 games per match.
+- In her four matches on hard courts over the past year, Saville has played an average of 13.3 games.

-- In her 37 matches in the past 12 months across all court surfaces, Friedsam is averaging 23.0 games per match and winning 52.0% of those games.
+- In her 37 matches in the past 12 months across all court surfaces, Friedsam is averaging 23.0 games per match while winning 52.0% of those games.

-- In the one match between Saville and Friedsam dating back to 2015, in the Internationaux de Strasbourg Round of 32, Friedsam was victorious 4-6, 6-3, 7-6.
+- In the only match between Saville and Friedsam dating back to 2015, in the Internationaux de Strasbourg Round of 32, Friedsam came out on top 4-6, 6-3, 7-6.

-- In three total sets against each other, Friedsam has won two, while Saville has claimed one.
+- Friedsam and Saville have squared off in three sets against on another, with Friedsam taking two of them.

-- Friedsam and Saville have faced off in 32 total games, with Friedsam winning 17 and Saville capturing 15.
+- Friedsam and Saville have matched up for 32 total games, and Friedsam has won more often, securing 17 of them.

-- In one match between Saville and Friedsam, they have played 32 games and three sets per match on average.
+- Saville and Friedsam have squared off one time, averaging 32.0 games and 3.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.